 But asking the right questions matter.
 Why?
 Simply: when you ask the key questions to this kind of provider you will get real and actionable information to make a smart decision.

-Today, based on our experience after a gazillion meetings with our clients, partners and prospects, we’re going to share the cornerstone questions with all of DEXMA’s blog readers.
+Today, based in our experience after a gazillion meetings with our clients, partners and prospects, we’re going to share the cornerstone questions with all of DEXMA’s blog readers.

 You might be wondering why you need branding for your energy management platform.
 Well, it’s a way of offering a more customized service to your customer and a way to increase your company’s awareness in the marketing.